-There’s been an interesting full-circle I’ve noticed this past year, with people admitting they miss the good ol’ days of internet publishing, when writers still blogged and readers left mostly thoughtful, respectful comments.
+There’s been an interesting full-circle I’ve noticed this past year, with people admitting they miss the good ol’ days of internet publishing when writers still blogged and readers left mostly thoughtful, respectful comments.
 People—myself included—have grown weary and suspicious of the benefits of social media, where friends and followers spend more time sharing one-off memes, arguing without listening, and trying to be first to share news so they can Monday-morning quarterback it all.

 I miss old-school internet, too, and I’m holding on to hope that there’s still enough of us that feel the same.
-Facebook, Twitter, and Instagram help us connect, but as fine-tuned as they are, they’re still not great places to really flesh out thoughts best formed through longer form.
+Facebook, Twitter, and Instagram help us connect, but as fine-tuned as they are, they’re still not great places to really flesh out thoughts best formed through a longer form.

-All this to say… I think I recently realized that, at least right now, I don’t really want to shut down the site.
+All this to say… I think I recently realized that at least right now, I don’t really want to shut down the site.
 Instead, I want to steer it to new places.